CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 ## Intake Form {#intake}

 ### Q: What is the Intake Form and how should it be used?
 A: The Intake Form is used by the states and CMS to track what a state is trying to achieve with a given project, including the CMS-required outcomes, state-specific outcomes, metrics, and associated evidence.
 Ideally, the Intake Form is started in between submission of the state's APD and submission of the state's RFP.
-The Intake Form is completed and customized by the state for each state project.
-Under SMC, states will fill out the Intake Form by including their state-specific outcomes as well as CMS-required outcomes that document compliance with applicable regulations.
+After APD approval, states will fill out the Intake Form by including their state-specific outcomes as well as CMS-required outcomes.
 States will also need to identify the metrics they are using to evaluate their progress in achieving CMS-required and state-specific outcomes.

-Given that states need to include outcomes and metrics in their APDs, it is important that the Intake Form match what is listed in the APD.
+Given that states need to include state-specific outcomes and metrics in their APDs, it is important that the Intake Form match what is listed in the APD.
 When a state approaches ORR and CR, they will need to meet with CMS to finalize and approve the specific evidence that the state will provide as a part of the certification process.

 The Intake Form template can be found on the GitHub Repository as well as [Medicaid.gov](https://www.medicaid.gov/medicaid/data-systems/certification/streamlined-modular-certification/index.html).